ECS-CS/html/Y1-Q4-Capstone/Week1Day2.md

 # HOUSE KEEPING

 1. After logging into CodePen, click the Avatar in the top right

     ![Avatar](../assets/avatar.png)

 2. Click **Settings**
 3. In the bottom left, find, and uncheck "Auto Update Preview":
     ![Settings](../assets/settings.png)
+4. With this setting turned off, in order to view changes to our code in CodePen we have to click **RUN**.

 # HTML (10 MINS)